saymrwulf/fpga-verilog-lab/notes.md

 2014-05-25T07:28:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (fpga-verilog-lab) 2014-05-25T03:09:00 - Quick fix, referencing a known issue from the official repo (fpga-verilog-lab) 2014-05-25T01:33:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (fpga-verilog-lab)
+2003 paper) (fpga-verilog-lab) 2014-06-20T18:21:00 - Implementing approach from a new paper read last night (fpga-verilog-lab)